MIALAB-RUC/MIALAB-PPI/README.md

 ## Installation
-	There is no installation needed, just make sure the following files is included:
+	There is no installation needed, just make sure the following files are included:
 	(1) extract_features.sh
 	(2) hydro.txt
 	(3) classify_features_by_chain.sh